quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-with-typescript.md

 In order to support SSR with Typescript, you will need to:

-1. Edit quasar.config.js > supportTS.
-Set it to `true` or use the Object form.
+1. Make sure that your project is [configured with Typescript](/quasar-cli-webpack/supporting-ts).
-2. Rename all your files in /src-ssr from `.js` to `.ts` and make the necessary TS code changes.
+1. Then rename the extension for your files in /src-ssr from `.js` to `.ts` and make the necessary TS code changes.

 More info: [Supporting TS](/quasar-cli-webpack/supporting-ts)